Tooley Park scriber Range

-All the boys work great with pencils but the big boy is also designed to hold a metal scribe (available separately) or any metal tool you might shape yourself.
+All the boys work great with pencils ( the hole to house the pencil is 8mm) but the big boy is also designed to hold a metal scribe (available separately) or any metal tool you might shape yourself.

-A knurled tightening knob ensures enough torque can be applied to avoid any movement when scribing but when loose the delrin body pivots freely in the aluminium frame.
+A knurled tightening knob ensures enough torque can be applied to avoid any movement when scribing but when loose the delrin body (pvc for red bodies) pivots freely in the aluminium frame.

-The knob is spaced away from the body for easier knob turning.
+The knobs are spaced away from the body for easier knob turning.